automatictester/crypto-exp/readme.md

   - Can't wrap around as that would destroy uniqness property
   - As large as block size
 - If nonce generation might be a problem, don't use either CTR or CBC/CFB/OFB with nonce-generated IV

+**Design considerations**

+A. If the cryptographic library can generate the nonce, it is less error prone to use it instead of generating nonce yourself.

 ### Stream ciphers